Growth of the Wang-Casati-Prosen counter in an integrable billiard: Abstract

 \section{Abstract}

-This work is motivated by an article by Wang, Casati, and Prosen \cite{wang2014_042918} devoted to a study of ergodicity in two-dimensional irrational right-triangular billiards.
-Numerical results presented there suggest that the irrational contribution to the velocity orientation remains localized as the system evolves, hence pointing to an absence of ergodicity.
+{\bf This work is motivated by an article by Wang, Casati, and Prosen [Phys.~Rev.~E vol.~89, 042918 (2014)] devoted to a study of ergodicity in two-dimensional irrational right-triangular billiards.
+Numerical results presented there suggest that these billiards are generally not ergodic.
+However, they become ergodic when the billiard angle is equal to $\pi/2$ times a Liouvillian irrational, a Liouvillian irrational, a class of irrational numbers which are well approximated by rationals.

-We study an analogue of the Wang-Casati-Prosen counter for a $45^{\circ} \!\! : \!45^{\circ} \!\! : \!
-90^{\circ}$ billiard---a manifestly non-ergodic system with only eight velocity orientations for any generic trajectory---and find no localization \emph{even} there.
-What we found instead is an extremely slow, logarithmic growth that could be hard to detect numerically.
+In particular, Wang et al.\ study a special integer counter that reflects the irrational contribution to the velocity orientation; they conjecture that this counter is localized in the generic case, but grows in the Liouvillian case.
+We propose a generalization of the Wang-Casati-Prosen counter: this generalization allows to include rational billiards into consideration.
+We show that in the case of a $\ang{45} \!\! : \!\ang{45} \!\! : \! \ang{90}$ billiard, the counter grows indefinitely, consistent with the Liouvillian scenario suggested by Wang et al.